 Gekko has powerful modeling capabilities, and solves large dynamic models with lags/leads.
 Effects in a given model can be easily traced by means of the equation browser, and the in-built decomposition facilities.
 Ideal for economic models, but solves any system of simultaneous equations (more).

 The Gekko command language is well-suited for timeseries operations, and programming in Gekko allows complex manipulations to be stated in a natural and compact way.
-Scalars, lists, matrices, loops, conditionals, user defined functions, etc. are provided, too (more).
+Scalars, lists, maps, matrices, loops, conditionals, user defined functions, etc. are provided, too (more).

 Gekko has been used for critical real-world applications since 2008.